 From A Wiki of Ice and Fire

-The Riverlands is a central region of the continent of Westeros, consisting of the rich, fertile, and populous areas around the forks of the Trident and the northern Blackwater Rush.
+The Riverlands or riverlands is a central region of the continent of Westeros, consisting of the rich, fertile, and populous areas around the forks of the Trident and the northern Blackwater Rush.
 It is ruled from Riverrun by House Tully.
 The Riverlands is not considered one of the traditional Seven Kingdoms, as at the time of Aegon's Conquest the territory was controlled by House Hoare of the Iron Islands.

 Because of its central position in Westeros and lack of natural boundaries, the Riverlands has been a frequent battleground.
 The people of the Riverlands are known as "rivermen" and are a mixture of hardy warriors, peaceful fisherfolk and devout smallfolk.
-Bastards born in the Riverlands are given the surname Rivers.
+Noble bastards born in the Riverlands are given the surname Rivers.

 The Riverlands is named for the number of rivers which are present.
-The Green Fork that runs south from swamps in the Neck, the Blue Fork and the Red Fork, that run from the north from the southwest, come together a short distance from Lord Harroway's Town to form the Trident.
-The Red Fork runs from its source in the western mountains to Riverrun where it combines with the Tumblestone and then runs to the east and combines with the Trident before pouring into the Bay of Crabs at Saltpans.
-The northern Blackwater Rush runs through the southern Riverlands.
+The Red Fork runs from its source in the western mountains to Riverrun where it combines with the Tumblestone and then runs to the east.
+The Blue Fork flows southeast from its sources near Seagard, while the Green Fork runs south from swamps in the Neck, near the kingsroad.
+The Red, Blue, and Green Forks come together a short distance from Lord Harroway's Town to form the Trident, which then pours into the Bay of Crabs at Saltpans.
+The northern Blackwater Rush and a river from the Gods Eye run through the southern Riverlands.

 The Riverlands are rich and fertile and populous.
 The numerous rivers that run across its expanse are used for trading and the transport of goods.
 In times of peace fisherfolk in skiffs and grain barges pole downstream and merchants on floating ships sail on the rivers.
 With so much trade on the rivers, villagers will haul their grain and other goods to it to see it sold and carried elsewhere by the merchants.
 Wine can be made from small, tart grapes grown in the Riverlands.